 Cancelling events, closing businesses, washing hands often and disinfecting surfaces, staying home, and wearing a mask will slow down the rate of the epidemic.

 Physical (or social) distancing is an especially vital tool epidemiologists employ to control outbreaks like COVID-19.
 This practice minimizes the risk of spreading the infection to immunocompromised individuals and of overwhelming the healthcare system.

 If proper measures aren’t taken, hospitals can be bombarded with a swarm of new patients all at once, in addition to their current caseload.
 This means slower, lower quality care for individuals with the virus, as well as those with other serious conditions like autoimmune disease and cancer.

 We’re encouraged to practice physical distancing not only to flatten the curve, but also to stop the spread.
 The graphic below explains how our attitudes and actions can help or hurt this situation.

-Our fears about this unprecedented situation are 100% valid; however, they drive us to overreact in the hope of maintaining control – overbuying groceries, supplements, and supplies, obsessively sanitizing, letting our thoughts be consumed by coronavirus “what if’s”… It’s natural to feel this way, but it’s important to recognize when we’re tumbling into a panic.
+Our fears about this unprecedented situation are 100% valid; however, they drive us to overreact in the hope of maintaining control – overbuying groceries, supplements, and supplies, obsessively sanitizing, holding our breath around others, letting our thoughts be consumed by coronavirus “what if’s”… It’s natural to feel this way, but it’s important to recognize when we’re tumbling into a panic.